honeok/tools/game/flappybird/README.md

 docker pull honeok/flappybird
 ```

-This pulls the latest release of KMS Server.
+This image pulls the latest release of Flappybird.

 It can be found at [Docker Hub][4].

 ## Start a container